aragon/aragon-wiki/docs/jobs/openings/dev_rel.md

 ### How to apply

-- Write an email with the following attachments plus any information you consider important to *hiring@aragon.one*, with the subject `Product Manager opening application`.
+- Write an email with the following attachments plus any information you consider important to *hiring@aragon.one*, with the subject `Developer Relations opening application`.

 - Please send along your GitHub profile, LinkedIn, and references we can get in touch with.